Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/using-networkscenemanager.md

 The purpose behind the above outline is to demonstrate that a Scene Event can lead to other scene event types being generated and that the entire sequence of events that transpire occur over a longer period of time than if you were loading a scene in a single player game.

 :::tip
-When you receive the `SceneEventType.LoadEvenetCompleted` or the `SceneEventType.SynchronizeComplete` you know that the server or clients can start invoking netcode specific code (i.e. sending Rpcs, updating `NetworkVariable`s, etc.).
+When you receive the `SceneEventType.LoadEventCompleted` or the `SceneEventType.SynchronizeComplete` you know that the server or clients can start invoking netcode specific code (i.e. sending Rpcs, updating `NetworkVariable`s, etc.).
 Alternately, `NetworkManager.OnClientConnectedCallback` is triggered when a client finishes synchronizing and could be used in a similar fashion.  _However, that only works for the initial client synchronization and not for scene loading or unloading events._
 :::

 :::warning